Martin-Dickie/cs326-final-hay/docs/rubric.md

 * leave lobby button removes user from current lobby and clears the left side panel
 * clicking a user in a lobby prompts to add friend and adds them to the right side panel upon confirmation
 * clicking a user in friends list prompts to remove friend and removes them from the list upon confirmation
 * lobbies button moves to lobbies page
-## Games.html/js ##
-* games button moves to games page
-* clicking on a game displays a popup which
-  * displays a button to go to the games website
-  * dislays the game name
-  * displays a button which creates a lobby and prompts the user for lobby information then loads the lobbies page
-  * displays a button which finds lobbies, just reloading the lobbies page.